brevzin/cpp_proposals/2996_reflection/reflection.md

 typename[: ^:: :] x = 0;  // Error.
 ```
 :::

-A quality implementation should emit the diagnostic text associated with an invalid reflection when attempting to splice that invalid reflection.

 (This proposal does not at this time propose range-based splicers as described in P1240.
 We still believe that those are desirable.